ptarmiganlabs/butler-sos/README.md

 # Butler SOS
 Butler SenseOps Stats ("Butler SOS") is a Node.js service publishing operational Qlik Sense Enterprise metrics to MQTT and Influxdb.
-It uses the [Sense healthcheck API](http://help.qlik.com/en-US/sense-developer/3.2/Subsystems/EngineAPI/Content/GettingSystemInformation/HealthCheckStatus.htm) to gather operational metrics for the Sense servers specified in the JSON config file.
+It uses the [Sense healthcheck API](http://help.qlik.com/en-US/sense-developer/November2017/Subsystems/EngineAPI/Content/GettingSystemInformation/HealthCheckStatus.htm) to gather operational metrics for the Sense servers specified in the JSON config file.
+It also pulls warnings and errors from Sense's Postgres logging database, and forward these to Influx.

-The most interesting use of Butler SOS is probably to create real-time dashboards, showing operational metrics for a Qlik Sense Enterprise environment:
+The most interesting use of Butler SOS is probably to create real-time dashboards based on the data in the Influx database, showing operational metrics for a Qlik Sense Enterprise environment:

 ![Grafana dashboard](img/senseops-1.png "SenseOps dashboard using Grafana")